tsuyo/cloudera-boot/README.md

 # cloudera-boot
-Dockefile for [Cloudera Director Client][1].
+Dockerfile for [Cloudera Director Client][1].
 This repo has a sample cluster.conf just for your reference.
 Refer to [Provisioning a Cluster on AWS][2] for the full syntax.

 ## Usage
 Bootstrap a CDH cluster on AWS